igrzi/AWS-Study/notes/aws_AMI.md

 - You ***can't copy*** a cryptographed AMI that has been shared with you.

 - You ***can't copy*** an AMI with a billing product code that has been shared with you by another account, like Windows AMIs.

+## AMI Deletion
+You just need an ***image id***.

+> aws ec2 deregister-image --image-id "..."

+You can also this as parameters:
+> - ***--dry-run***: check if you have the required permission for the action.

+We can check more parameters using the following command:

+> aws ec2 deregister-image help